douglasstarnes/mempy-flask-heroku/README.md

     point.save()
 ```

-> You might notice the red 'x's in the gutter in the Cloud9 editor.
-This is Cloud9 telling you that it can't find the method `save()` on the `Shape` objects.
+> You might notice the red x's in the gutter in the Cloud9 editor.
+This is Cloud9 complaining that it can't find the method `save()` on the `Shape` objects.
 >
 > ![Editor 'error'](readme_images/xsc9editor.png)
 >
 > However, this is not an error in this case.
 The x's can be ignored.
-The dynamic nature of Python makes static analysis difficult.
+The dynamic nature of Python makes static analysis difficult at times.

 To run this test file, execute the command:
 ```
 python test_mongo.py
 ```

-If if looked like nothing happened, that is probably a good thing.
+If if looked like nothing happened, and there were no errors, then it likely worked.
 To see the data in the database we need to connect to it with the `mongo` command line app.
 So in the terminal run the command:
 ```
 mongo
 ```

-You'll see some output similar to this: (ignore any warnings about the REST interface)
+You'll see some output similar to this: (ignore any warnings about the rest interface)
 ```
 MongoDB shell version: 2.6.7
 connecting to: test